8 proven strategies to improve employee motivation at work

 The impact of employee motivation on business outcomes

-Employee motivation drives results that every business leader cares about: higher engagement, stronger performance, and lower turnover.
+Employee motivation drives the outcomes mid‑market leaders care about most: stronger performance, faster execution, and lower turnover without increasing costs.
 Recognition is one of the most powerful motivators, and numbers back it up.
 According to AWI’s State of Recognition Report:

 • Employees recognized weekly are 9x more likely to feel a strong sense of belonging